 Initialization Functions

 The application_start function is the entry point of your firmware.
-That function must:
+By default, that function will:

 Initialize the memory pools (just like BLE)

-Configure the debugging UART
+Configure the debugging UART if you want WICED_BT_TRACE messages

 Call wiced_bt_stack_init with the event handler to start the stack

-The <appname>_app_init function is created for you as a place to initialize your project.
+The <appname>_app_init function is created for you as a place to initialize your applicaion.
 It is called in the BTM event handler after the stack starts.
+By default, this function:

 Makes your device pairable